MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-overview-2012.md

 For details, see [Upgrade from AX 2012 - Data upgrade in self-service environments](data-upgrade-self-service.md).

 > [!NOTE]
-> If using Commerce functionality and in-store components as part of the 2012 R3 upgrade, it is recommended to review the Dynamics 365 Commerce [../../../articles/commerce/dev-itpro/n-1-installation-configuration.md](../../../commerce/dev-itpro/n-1-installation-configuration.md) article.
+> If using Commerce functionality and in-store components as part of the 2012 R3 upgrade, it is recommended to review the Dynamics 365 Commerce [Phased Rollout (N-1) installation, configuration, and cutover guide](../../../commerce/dev-itpro/n-1-installation-configuration.md) article.
 Specific to sandbox and above environments, the user will need to Initialize retail parameters, reinitialize CDX schedule, and then reinitialize the CSU after data upgrade.
 More information can be read about reinitializing the CSU in the [Initialize Commerce Scale Unit (cloud)](../deployment/Initialize-Retail-Channels.md) article.

 ## Validate
 When you enter the Validate phase, you will have available environments that include your upgraded custom code and your upgraded data.
 This phase describes the process of validating and testing that the upgraded environment works as desired.
 It also describes the process of preparing for go-live.